-Since game development is a user-driven process [7], an important aspect is evaluation.
+Since game development is a user-driven process as explained by Duenser & Billinghurst (2011), an important aspect is evaluation.
 Traditional usability evaluation methods are able to discover some problems in AR applications.
-However, these types of application require specific testing stages with the same goal in mind: evaluating the usability of the video game.
+However, these types of application require specific evaluation stages that have the same goal in mind: evaluating the usability of the video game.

-In [8], the authors show an overview of methods that have been used to evaluate AR applications, while in [12] some guidelines that can be used to evaluate AR applications are explained.
+In a paper written by Duenser et al. (2008), the authors show an overview of methods that have been used to evaluate AR applications, while in some guidelines that can be used to evaluate AR applications are explained.
 These are based on interviews, questionnaires and usability testing that aim to assess the strengths and weaknesses of the application.
 Usability is defined in ISO-09241-11 as the: "Extent to which the users of products are able to work effectively, efficiently and with satisfaction."
-Heuristic evaluation aims to define the current state of software in order to improve it, as noted in [24].
-When applying such an evaluation to the iterative game development methodology, this can refine the final product by using the feedback obtained to correct the problems detected.
-Nielsen has defined such heuristics that were associated with specific objectives [14].
+Heuristic evaluations aim to define the current state of software in order to improve it, as noted by Pausch et al. (1994).
+When applying such an evaluation to the iterative game development methodology, it can refine the final product by using the obtained feedback to correct the detected problems.
+Nielsen (1993) has defined such heuristics that were associated with specific objectives.